 If for any reason I’m not able to get everything done, I schedule it for the next possible time slot, so I won’t forget to do it.
 Without my calendar, I would truly be lost and wouldn’t get half of the things done.
 Organization is the key!

 There are many free apps out there, like EssentialPIM or Cal, or simply use Google Calendar or Outlook.
-Only make sure you chose an app which easily synchronizes your laptop with your smartphone and vice versa.
+Only make sure you choose an app that easily synchronizes your laptop with your smartphone and vice versa.

 9. Turn Off Social Media